h-sharda/Chess/README.md

 # Chess

-This is a customizable **Chess Simulator** built in Java using Swing.
+This is a **Chess Simulator** built in Java using Swing.
 Play with friends or challenge the Bot!

 ---